Invest Alberta Board

 Dr. T. Chen Fong, Member

 A radiologist by training, Chen Fong is currently the Professor Emeritus of Faculty of Medicine, University of Calgary.
 He is also the Co-Chair of the Global Strategy Board of the Creative Destruction Lab, a platform of mentoring of young entrepreneurs.
 He has 18 years of experience in the building of start up entrepreneurial companies and is the co-founder of Pureweb Incorporated.
 Mr. Chen currently serves on the board of directors at Pureweb, Clarius Mobile Health, Cohesic Inc., and Innovere Medical.
 He is active in the community and sits on a number of philanthropic boards in healthcare.
 Mr. Chen holds an M.D. from University of Manitoba and an Honorary Doctor of Laws from University of Calgary.
 He was invested into Order of Canada and was inducted into Junior Achievement’s Alberta Business Hall of Fame.
-Other honors include election as Fellow of America College of Radiology.
+Other honours include election as Fellow of America College of Radiology.

 Ashif Mawji, Member

 Ashif Mawji is a serial social entrepreneur, philanthropist, community builder and investor who has built and sold several enterprises and is actively engaged in the community.
 He presently serves as a Venture Partner at Rising Tide, a San Francisco Bay Area Venture Capital firm.
 Mr. Mawji is a nationally renowned business owner and winner of numerous awards including BDC’s Entrepreneur of the Year, Canada's Top 40 under 40, and has received Canada’s 50 Best Managed companies award three years in a row.
 He received NAIT’s Alumni of Distinction Award and was recognized as one of the Top 50 Graduates in 50 years.
 In 2017, he received the Queen’s Golden and Diamond Jubilee medals as well as the Alberta Centennial Medal.
 NAIT bestowed him with an Honorary Bachelor of Business Administration the same year.
 Mr. Mawji’s board experience includes, Chair of the Edmonton Police Foundation, Chair of the Young Presidents Organization Alberta, Sarah McLachlan School of Music, Stollery Children’s Hospital Foundation, Edmonton Oilers Community Foundation, Kids Kottage, Alberta’s Promise, Economic Development Edmonton, Northern Alberta Institute of Technology, Corent Technology, University Hospital Foundation, Citadel, CN Community Foundation, and Edmonton Opera.
-Ashif is also a Honorary Colonel with the Canadian Armed Forces and has been named a Fellow of the Henry Crown Fellowship (Aspen Global Leadership Network) and one of 5 Canadians bestowed with this great honor.
+Ashif is also a Honorary Colonel with the Canadian Armed Forces and has been named a Fellow of the Henry Crown Fellowship (Aspen Global Leadership Network) and one of 5 Canadians bestowed with this great honour.